John Tewell: Photography and collections

 Tewell had been interested in photography since the 1950s, describing his life as "always pointing in the direction of photography," as noted in a 2017 Philippine Star feature by former Senator Nikki Coseteng.
 His collection expanded to include photographs of historic sites, everyday street scenes in Manila and Cavite, significant events such as the 1928 eruption of Mayon Volcano, and images taken during and after World War II, including the ruins of the Old Legislative Building.

 Over the years, Tewell collaborated with authors, historians, collectors, and conservators, sharing images that contributed to the study of Philippine architecture and culture.
-Before his death, he digitized nearly 13,000 photographs, many of which were uploaded to a publicly accessible Flickr account.
+Before his death, he digitized nearly 13,000 photographs, many of which were uploaded to a publicly accessible Flickr account that has accumulated more than 60 million views as of 2026.
 His original prints were deposited for safekeeping at the Filipinas Heritage Library at Ayala Museum in Makati.

 The breadth of his archive spans various themes, including Spanish colonial-era Philippines, pre- and post-war Manila, traditional architecture, indigenous communities, and daily life during the 19th and early 20th centuries.

 Illness and death

 Tewell and his wife, Dorothy, resided in Imus, Cavite.
 In June 2023, he was issued an emergency passport by the United States Embassy in Manila but was reportedly unable to renew it due to lack of internet access.
-In May of the same year, Tewell made public statements on social media alleging improper treatment at a hospital in Las Piñas, which the Perpetual Help Medical Center later addressed in an official statement.
+In May of the same year, Tewell made public statements on social media alleging improper treatment at the Perpetual Help Medical Center in Las Piñas, which the hospital later addressed in an official statement.

-Following his illness, several cultural organizations, including Renacimiento Manila, appealed for assistance on his behalf, recognizing his contributions to preserving visual records of Philippine heritage.
+Several cultural organizations, including Renacimiento Manila, appealed for assistance on his behalf, recognizing his contributions to preserving visual records of Philippine heritage.

-Personal life

-Tewell's son, Jeremy, holds a PhD in history from the Oklahoma State University and previously served as an assistant professor at Nicholls State University.
+Tewell died at his home on February 11, 2025, at the age of 81.